Independent publisher certification process

 Your connector will be submitted for certification.
-During certification, expect to hear from your Microsoft contact within two business days.
+During certification, expect to hear from your Microsoft contact within 1-2 weeks.

 Wait for deployment.
 After your connector is validated and prepared for production deployment, we'll deploy it to all production regions.

-On average, it takes 7 to 10 business days to deploy the connector.
+On average, it takes 15 business days to deploy the connector.
 This is required regardless of the size or complexity of your connector, whether it's new or an update.
 In order to protect integrity, the connector will be subjected to the same validation tasks to test functionality and content that are followed in every deployment.

-Deployment schedules: Our connector deployment schedules for production start Monday and Wednesday mornings, PST/PDT.
+Deployment schedules: Our connector deployment schedules for production start Friday mornings, PST/PDT.
 Notify your Microsoft contact when you're ready for production deployment at least 24 hours in advance for us to include your connector in the next scheduled deployment.

 Region deployment: We'll notify you by email with the names of the regions the connector will be deployed to, as deployment to regions is done in steps.
 If there's a deployment delay or freeze, you'll be notified by email.
 More information: Region deployment